You are welcome to contact the Trustees. Email address: email@example.com

 Michael brings a wealth of strategic leadership and governance experience from the public and private sector.

-Rob Haring is both a trustee and Chief Executive Officer of IAT.
+Carl Atkinson is both a trustee and chair of the finance committee.

 Pam Tuckett is a trustee and chair of the Audit Committee

 Pam started her career as an accountant at a ‘Big 4” accountancy firm (Plymouth), before joining Bishop Fleming in 2001.
 She is a key member of the firm’s specialist team serving charities and not-for-profit organisations, many of whom are education clients (not IAT).

 Pam is committed to effective and autonomous local governance.
 Her extensive experience in advising boards of governance matters and providing governor training ensures they are kept up to date on relevant topics.

 Sean Bruce is a trustee, chair of the local governing board at Woodlands Park Primary School and a member of Sherford Vale local governing board.

 Sean has over 14 years’ experience as a school governor providing a “business orientated” perspective to the leadership and management of schools.
 Sean is a Chartered Mechanical Engineer and is currently the Managing Director of his own company which specialises in Acoustics Consultancy.
 Previous employment includes professional engineering roles at Devonport Royal Dockyard and Wrigley’s, both in Plymouth.
 As an engineer Sean is good with numbers and has the ability to analyse complex data.

 Sean and his family moved to Ivybridge in 1998.
 His three daughters attended WPPS and ICC, and the eldest will be starting university shortly.
 Sean is passionate about providing the youth of today with every opportunity to achieve their full potential.

 Jonathan Atkins is a trustee and chair of the local governing board at Stowford School.